andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 8\.1.1 – These rules are subject to change at any time.
 All clans are expected to know the rules; not knowing them is no valid excuse for not following them.

-8\.1.2 – Any issue that affects a vCoD.gg admin’s clan or a referee’s clan may not be handled by that person.
+8\.1.2 – Any issue that affects a vCoD.gg Admin, Supervisor or referee's clan may not be handled by that person.